No one can stop us from rewriting history to free it from distortions: Shah | Law-Order

 ''I often come across complaints that our history has been distorted and tampered with.
 These allegations could be true.
 But who stops it from being corrected now?
 Who stops us from writing the correct history now,'' he said.

 ''If we do this, we will see that the true history of India will be established and the lies will end spontaneously.
-In India we now have a government which supports any endeavour to promote glory of the country.
-We will work towards reviving India's glorious history,” Shah said at the event organised by the Assam government.
+In India, we now have a government which supports any endeavour to promote the glory of the country.
+We will work towards reviving India's glorious history,'' Shah said at the event organised by the Assam government.

 Shah said a nation that does not derive pride from its glorious past, that does not garner inspiration from its heroes can never create a bright future for itself and cannot create better citizens and a golden future.